Jarratts Buildings

 The site had an older age profile than previously.
 The average age of the head of household and spouse had increased from 40 to 44 years and there were only three tenants who were under thirty.
 This explains the reduced number of children under fourteen.
 The decline would be more marked were it not for widowed families with young children who were living with a sibling or a parent.

 The 1939 Register reveals that the population of Jarratts had declined substantially.
 A former resident has indicated that in the 1930s Jarratts had the cheapest rents in the area and was home to those on the most limited incomes.
 The Register shows that there were 9 male householders who were unemployed and one who was incapacitated.
 Six of the houses were rented by an older widow or an unmarried older woman.
 The link between living at Jarratts and working at the pit no longer existed.
 Tenants worked in a range of industries.
 Almost half of the households were young couples starting out in married life, perhaps with one or two children.
 Around a quarter of the tenants were elderly, and some had lived on the site for decades.
 Relatively few were in mid-adulthood.
-Families who could earn enough to move out of Jarratts and into another home in Worsborough did so at this period.
+Families who could earn enough to move out of Jarratts and into another home in Worsborough did so.
+Electoral rolls from the mid-1930's onwards show a rapid turnover of occupants in around a third of the houses, with new surnames arriving and then moving away.

 Some families moved around the site.
 In the twentieth century, the poor condition of some houses meant that a new tenant had to accept one in bad condition and then move when one in better repair became available.
 The steps to the upper part of the site would have made access difficult as residents aged and may explain the moves made by some of the older occupants.

-Produced from analysis of censuses and 1939 Register by Denise Bates.The 1939 split between adults and children as shown on the graph is necessarily a best estimate as some records on the 1939 Register are officially closed.
+Produced from analysis of censuses, electoral rolls and 1939 Register by Denise Bates.The 1939 split between adults and children as shown on the graph is necessarily a best estimate as some records on the 1939 Register are officially closed.